Running Out Of Water: Thornton Begins Installing Pipeline From Poudre River In Fort Collins

 While Thornton navigates the next steps of building their pipeline through unincorporated Weld and Larimer counties, they have been given permission to start construction through towns like Timnath, Windsor and Johnstown.

-Timnath and Windsor have seen a dramatic spike in residents in the past few years, and many homes are being built along WCR-13 in Windsor, right where Thornton planned to build their pipeline.READ MORE: Denver Weather: Drier Days Ahead Before Memorial Weekend Storms
+Timnath and Windsor have seen a dramatic spike in residents in the past few years, and many homes are being built along WCR-13 in Windsor, right where Thornton planned to build their pipeline.READ MORE: Divided Colorado: Drought Vanishes For The Eastern Half, Worsens For The Western Slope

 To avoid the stresses of more disruption, Thornton was granted permission to install their pipeline along the roadway before the neighborhoods were completed.